 The NHP and other state law enforcement agencies have updated officer training to identify the signs of an individual who is driving under the influence of marijuana.
 An officer who suspects that a driver is under the influence may conduct the following procedures after stopping the vehicle:

 - Administer field sobriety tests.

 - Determine the level of impairment based on observations of the suspect’s driving patterns, the behavior of the suspect while detained, and the results of the field sobriety tests.

 - Submit the driver to a blood test if he or she is suspected of driving while impaired by marijuana based on the observations and results of the field sobriety tests.

 Nevada’s law states that a driver who tests positive for two nanograms of THC is to be charged with a DUI.
 However, two nanograms of THC may be different in each person, depending on the individual’s level of tolerance to the drug.

 Although marijuana is legal, driving while impaired is still a dangerous practice that should not be normalized.
 Being injured or losing a loved one to a driver who is under the influence of drugs or alcohol is an avoidable tragedy.

-Our Las Vegas car accident attorneys will help you file a claim that could lead to compensation by holding the at-fault part accountable.
-Schedule a free consultation with our contingency fee based attorneys to review your claim.
+Our Las Vegas car accident attorneys will help you file a claim that could lead to compensation by holding the at-fault party accountable.
+Schedule a free consultation with our contingency fee-based attorneys to review your claim.